Saumya198/Saumya_portfolio/README.md

-# Saumya_portfolio
+# EXPLORATORY DATA ANALYSIS- Dataset Student Scores
-It is my first repository.
+This is my Task 1 from GRIP@TheSparksFoundation.
+I read all the data, analysed and used Supervised ML to perform various analysis.